princepatel1010/coding-test/README.md

-I'll provide the entire markdown content in a single block that you can directly copy and paste:

 # Product View Tracker

 A containerized Node.js application that integrates Firebase and Redis to track and display recently viewed products for authenticated users.